marklogic/marklogic-geo-data-services/docs/install.md

 ## Upgrading GDS

 If you have already added GDS to your MarkLogic application and wish to upgrade, simply change the version number of the GDS dependency in your build.gradle file.
+Then run the Gradle `mlDeploy` task to deploy your application with the upgraded version of GDS.

 Additionally, be sure to read
 [the release notes](https://github.com/marklogic/marklogic-geo-data-services/releases) when you upgrade,